 In De Motu Animalium (701a7-8), Aristotle asks: “How does it happen that thinking is sometimes followed by action and sometimes not; sometimes by motion, sometimes not?”

 How does it happen, that sometimes you act in accordance with your deliberative better judgment, and sometimes you fail to do so, choosing a course of action in total conflict with those better judgments?

-Self control is defined as practicing restraint over your emotions, impulses, actions and desires.
-It’s the ability to make positive choices, to think before acting.
-Having self control and self discipline is what separates you from the rest of the animal kingdom.
+Self-control is defined as practicing restraint over your emotions, impulses, actions, and desires.
+It’s the ability to make positive choices, and to think before acting.
+Having self-control and self-discipline is what separates you from the rest of the animal kingdom.

 New York Times author Pamela Druckerman explains it in this way:

 There are two warring parts of the brain: a hot part demanding immediate gratification (the limbic system), and a cool, goal-oriented part (the prefrontal cortex which has the ability to subdue impulses in order to achieve longer-term goals, rather than responding to immediate gratification).

 The primary structures within the limbic system include the amygdala, hippocampus, thalamus, hypothalamus, basal ganglia, and cingulate gyrus, the latter involved in sensory input for emotions and regulating aggressive behavior.

 The amygdala is the emotional center of the brain, while the hippocampus plays an essential role in the formation of new memories about past experiences.
 The limbic system controls behaviors essential to life, such as the desire to eat and drink.

 The prefrontal cortex is located at the front of the frontal lobe.
 Many scientists have indicated an integral link between a person’s will to live, personality, and the functions of the prefrontal cortex.
 It is the region that controls planning, complex cognitive behavior, personality expression, decision making, and moderating social behavior.

 The Secret to Mastering Self-Control